 Since data will be encrypted end-to-end this solutions adds security and privacy benefit even if the first server is compromised (as compared to the SOCK5 solution).
 However you can use the SOCKS5 solution in combination with described solution's here and end up with a triple-hop-solution with different exit node per application.

 If you use WireGuard without the Mullvad app then you can go to the WireGuard configuration generator and enable Multihop in the Advanced settings.

-For advanced users read the Multihop session of https://mullvad.net/guides/wireguard-and-mullvad-vpn/
+For advanced users read the Multihop section of WireGuard on Linux terminal (advanced).

 Increasing your privacy

 Routing your traffic through two or more servers in separate jurisdictions gives you a higher level of privacy and security even if one server were to be compromised.
 Adversaries would need to launch timing attacks against the traffic in multiple locations in order to analyze your online usage.

 A key question is whether you can trust the data center where the VPN server is located.
 VPN services such as Mullvad rent or lease servers from data centers all over the world for their network.
 VPN servers are encrypted, secure, and under the control of Mullvad, thereby preventing third-party access to sensitive user-data and traffic.

 But, the data-center could be forced, or unknowingly equipped with monitors of incoming and outgoing traffic, on the VPN server.
 This can also account for the transit providers that provide internet connectivity to the data-center.
 Users should take some monitoring of all traffic into account, at least traffic that crosses national borders.
 The typical minimal monitoring requirement is who connects to whom, including traffic volumes, and at what time (registering IP addresses and time stamps).
 If using one single VPN server, timing analysis could be performed by someone having access to this monitoring data, plus data logged from the external service that you used after connected to a VPN server.